GenieX-AI/whisperX-custom/chat_summaries/PHASE_1_FIXES.md

 User wanted to continue WhisperX Phase 1 implementation after a rebase/conflict resolution, specifically to test and ensure the gender classification functionality was working properly.

 ## Problem Discovery
-During testing, discovered that gender classification was incorrectly classifying all male voices as female speakers with high confidence (1.0), despite all test audio containing only male voices.
+During testing, discovered that gender classification was incorrectly classifying male voices as female speakers with high confidence (1.0), despite all test audio containing only male voices.
+This was a result using random weights in ECAPA.

 ## 4-Agent Sequential Approach
-User requested a structured 4-agent approach to properly fix the gender classification:
+User requested a structured 4-agent (sequential) approach to properly fix the gender classification:

 ### Agent 1 (Research) - COMPLETED
 **Task**: Investigate proper gender classification methods for speech